 Creating a group in LinkedIn or a fan page on Facebook can be a great way to attract the peers of your peers.
 This can be especially powerful in the B2B world if the group isn’t product-focused.
 This gives your brand the opportunity to provide a forum for discussion and thought leadership that can hopefully inspire your customers to invite their peers to join the discussion.
 Once your group grows, remember that if you use it as a forum to just pitch your product, it will lose credibility fast.
 Instead, offer links to content that helps address relevant topics of conversation.
 Your content can subtly steer new leads toward discovering your brand and the solutions you offer.

 It seems simple enough, but sometimes just asking for a referral can be an extremely powerful sales tactic.
 If a customer is pleased with the products or services you offer, ask if they know anyone else who might be interested.
 Mentioning a peer during sales prospecting is substantially more effective than just making a simple cold call.
-By simply asking the question, “Do you know anyone who might be looking for [your product]?” you could end up with not only a quality lead, but a lead with a mutual point of contact to reference during a sales conversation.
+By simply asking the question, “Do you know anyone who might be looking for ?” you could end up with not only a quality lead, but a lead with a mutual point of contact to reference during a sales conversation.

-LinkedIn can be used to gain introduction to your peers’ peers.
+LinkedIn can be used to gain an introduction to your peers’ peers.
 Simply visit the member’s profile that you’d like to get introduced to.
 Then click “Get introduced through a connection.”
 It will bring up individuals in your network who can possibly make the introduction.
 Using that mutual connection as a reference can help you gain credibility when reaching out to the new prospect.

 A recent study from Johannes Gutenberg University Mainz (JGU) and the Technische Universität (TU) Darmstadt showed that Facebook “Likes” can greatly influence buying behavior.
 The 4-week test showed a 13% increase in sales by displaying social recommendation data.